Zatyrus/Parameter-Optimization-for-Iterative-MINFLUX-Microscopy/README.md

 The sets used in the analysis part of our paper, were **processed** as stated in [Data Processing](#data-processing).

-# Data Access Utils
-We provide a small set of utilities to access the data in the `.npz` files.
-These can be accessed under `data_access_tools/data_tools.py` and `data_access_tools/dataset`.
-Please, find a demo of the access tools under `data_access_tools/how_to_access_the_data.ipnyb`.

-Feel free to use the methods found here in your own code.

 ## Python Environment
 Requirements: [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [anaconda](https://www.anaconda.com/products/distribution) installed.
 Dont forget that you can "**skip registration**" even when installing anaconda don't get confused by the [dark pattern](https://en.wikipedia.org/wiki/Dark_pattern) they put up.